dawid-sz/simsonstube/README.md

 - initial images added to the folder
 - background with navbar created
 - started the design of the hero section

+10.04.2024
+- styled main section for mobile
+- leistungen section were created
+- created boxes with glass effect to show of the leistungen section

+15.04.2024
+- styling Leistungen section
+- listing the services
+- creating "anfahrt" section
+- adding interactional google map with the adress
+- styling the "anfahrt" section